zeanrivera/Paper/papergradle.md

     This task fixes name clashing issues between Spigot and MCP.
 For example, in `MinecraftServer`, Spigot has added a field of type
     `List<WorldServer>` called `worlds`.
-There is field already present in `MinecraftServer` of type `WorldServer[]`, which in Spigot isn't mapped to any particular name, but in MCP, is mapped correctly to the name `worlds`.
+There is field already present in `MinecraftServer` of type `WorldServer[]`, which in Spigot isn't mapped to any particular name, but in MCP is mapped correctly to the name `worlds`.
 After a remap operation to MCP, these names will obviously clash and cause issues.
-It is important to remember that these MCP mapped names will only exist in the development workspace, as in the `reobfuscate` task we map everything back to SRG.
+It is important to remember that these MCP mapped names will only exist in the development workspace, as the `reobfuscate` task will remap everything back to SRG.
 This lets us easily define our own MCP names for SRG members without affecting the output jar.

     This action is done in the `mcpRewrites` task.
 It reads the `mcp/mcp-rewrites.txt` file.
-Before the `genSrgs` task runs, which task as input the MCP CSV files and outputs the SRG files used in the remap process, we modify the CSV files and create our own Paper-mappings.
+Before the `genSrgs` task runs, which takes as input the MCP CSV files and outputs the SRG files used in the remap process, we modify the CSV files and create our own Paper-mappings.
     This only modifies the MCP names, not the SRG names.
 The format is quite simple: